 - To engage students in a warm-up activity before a whole-class discussion.

 - Laptop, or tablet, mobile phone

 - Resources for student access to computers

-The following workflow is meant as guidance for how you can facilitate a Think/Pair/Share active learning activity within a remote learning environment.
+The following workflow is meant as guidance for how you can facilitate a Think/Pair/Share active learning activity within an online learning environment.

 - Identify an engaging question or problem that has many potential responses.
 Try responding to the question yourself.